erszcz/msc-thesis/dfly-multiboot.md

 `create_pagetables` sets up the page table and after that enables paging.
-After doing that a fake return address is pushed onto the stack and return to that address is performed -- this is done to continue running in the virtualized address space.
+After doing that a fake return address is pushed onto the stack and return to that address is performed -- this is done to switch from running at low linear addresses and continue running in the virtualized address space.
 Then, two more functions are called: `init386` and `mi_startup`.
 `init386` does further platform dependent initialization of the chip.
 `mi_startup` is the machine independent startup routine of the kernel